 If repairs aren’t made before paint, you risk ruining the new paint job.
 And if the surface isn’t prepped to take paint, you can end up with paint that easily scratches or peels off.
 Nooooooo!

-So, once all of the repairs were made, I wiped down the dresser with Krud Kutter to get rid of any dirt, grease or grime that was on the surface.
-Then I lightly sanded the whole dresser with 220 grit sandpaper.
+So, once all of the repairs were made, I wiped down the dresser with Krud Kutter to get rid of any dirt, grease, or grime that was on the surface.

 Lightly sanding (no need to sand off the old finish.
 Just rub the sandpaper over everything just a couple of times) really really helps the paint adhere to the old stained wood finish.